 Whitney Dominick

-Dr. Whitney Dominick is a special lecturer at Oakland University and is still involved with the FF-PTG lab as a support and resource figure for current students.
-She received a Bachelor’s in Psychology from Colorado State University and Ph.D. from Oakland, completing a dissertation examining the impact of dolphin interaction on children’s mental health.
+Dr. Whitney Dominick is a Founder and President of H.O.P.E.
+Research & Development Foundation in Florida and is involved with the FF-TIP lab as a support and resource figure for current students.
+She received a Bachelor’s in Psychology from Colorado State University and Ph.D. in Social Psychology from Oakland University, completing a dissertation examining the impact of dolphin interaction on children’s mental health.
+She also received a certification in Human-Animal Interventions in 2017.
 Her research interest in the relationship between animals and human mental health was carried out throughout her time in the FF-PTG lab as a doctoral student (2015-2020) and into current projects.
-Whitney recently conducted a longitudinal study examining the impact of pets on social support during the COVID-19 pandemic.
-She is also working with Water Planet USA to gather data on the impact of wild dolphins on children’s emotions in hopes of establishing a therapy program serving children with emotional and behavioral disorders.
-Whitney can be contacted at wdominick@oakland.edu.
+Her research focuses primarily on social support, Posttraumatic Growth, and the benefits human-animal interactions can provide.
+She has conducted studies examining the impact of dolphin interactions on children’s mental health as well as longitudinal research exploring social support dynamics during the COVID-19 pandemic.
+Whitney combined these passions and her experience working in residential treatment facilities to found HOPE Research and Development Foundation in 2022, a research-based nonprofit that helps to foster emotion regulation skills in children with trauma backgrounds by getting them in the water with wild dolphins.
+She is on the editorial board for the Journal of Loss and Trauma and has multiple peer-reviewed articles and book chapters. .

 Maggie Britton